ADHD

 Right to Choose ADHD and autism: can you use it for both?

-Yes — but they are separate referrals.
-ADHD and autism assessments are handled by different pathways and different providers, so you will need to request each one separately from your GP.
+Yes, but they are separate referrals.
+ADHD and autism assessments are handled by different pathways and different providers, so you'll need to request each one separately from your GP.
+If you're seeking both, you can request both referrals at the same appointment; they will run independently and may complete at different times.

 NHS vs private ADHD assessment: costs, waiting times, and what you get